 - Good proposal writing always takes much longer than you anticipate.
 Since many funding opportunities are solicited on an annual basis, use the advance notice to prepare.
 Solidify your partnerships and identify gaps in your team.
 Affirm the logic of your design.
 Conduct a pilot study if needed.
 Determine what boilerplate language you will need and where to get it.
 Update and collect biographical sketches.
 Talk with the program officer (please see Contacting Program Officers section below) to make sure your project is a good fit.
 Talk to past awardees.
 Obtain and analyze funded proposals.
 Establish a work plan.
 Learn the electronic submission process.
 Take required training.

 - Don’t make errors that can be avoided: You are ineligible.
 You include an unallowable cost.
 You exceed page or margin limits.
 You include information that is not allowed.

 - Learn the game(s).
 There is not just one right answer to writing a competitive proposal.
-Ask for help.
 Try to obtain copies of funded and unfunded proposals.
 Serve on a review panel (Please see the "Become a Reviewer" section below).
 Attend grantsmanship trainings hosted by a variety of organizations to see multiple perspectives.
 Ask for several people, with a range of expertise and interests, to critique your proposal before submitting it to the sponsor.

 Successful Grant Writing Workshop, Simmons University: Panels of researchers shared their perspectives on grant writing in the areas of Humanities, Archives and Social Sciences; Social Sciences; Sciences; and Biomedical and Health Sciences.